 Mariel had known for years she had an autoimmune condition, though she was able to manage the symptoms.
 That’s not uncommon for Sjogren’s syndrome, a disorder that primarily affects moisture-producing glands like tear ducts.

 “It never even crossed my mind that there would be complications with my pregnancy because of it,” she says.

 For most of her pregnancy, there weren’t.
 The 20-week ultrasound went well.
 Mariel found out she was having a girl.
 She’d name her Harlowe.

 At a follow-up appointment a week later, Harlowe’s heartbeat had dropped to half its previous rate.
 Mariel’s obstetrician immediately rushed her to the fetal cardiology team at Children’s Hospital Colorado.

 What happened to Mariel occurs in a small percentage of women: Sjogren’s antibodies — tiny agents programmed to attack substances the body recognizes as threats, like viruses and bacteria — cross into the fetal bloodstream and attack the electrical system of the unborn baby’s heart.

 Because the top chambers of the heart can’t communicate with the bottom chambers — a condition called heart block — the fetal heart rate can fall from 150 to 40 or 60 beats per minute.

 Even among the 3% of women with Sjogren's syndrome, heart block is rare.
 Still, as one of the nation’s leading teams in caring for fetal arrhythmias, our experts had experience with the condition.

-Dr. Cuneo immediately started Mariel on a combination of therapies to bring down the inflammation and speed Harlowe’s heart rate.
-She also introduced Mariel to Kathryn Collins, MD, Director of the Pediatric Arrhythmia and Electrophysiology Program at the Children’s Colorado Heart Institute, who would take care of Harlowe after birth.
+Our specialists immediately started Mariel on a combination of therapies to bring down the inflammation and speed Harlowe’s heart rate.
+She also introduced Mariel to Kathryn Collins, MD, Director of the Pediatric and Adult Congenital Electrophysiology Program at the Children’s Colorado Heart Institute, who would take care of Harlowe after birth.

 Meanwhile, our fetal cardiology team saw Mariel every week.
 Our goal was to deliver at 37 weeks when her lungs would be mature and she would be big enough for a pacemaker.
 Thirty-two weeks was a big milestone since by that time all the major organs except the lungs are typically functioning normally, but we hoped for more time.